Christ the King (Fr. Simham)

-3) We need to accept Jesus Christ as the King of love.
-Jesus came to proclaim to all of us the Good News of God’s love and salvation, gave us his new commandment of love: “Love one another as I have loved you,” and demonstrated that love by dying for us sinners.
-We accept Jesus as our King of love when we love others as Jesus loved, unconditionally, sacrificially and with agape love.
+4) We need to accept Jesus Christ as the King of love.
+Jesus. who came to proclaim to all of us the Good News of God’s love and salvation, gave us His new commandment of love: “Love one another as I have loved you,” (Jn 13:34), and demonstrated that love by dying for us sinners.
+We accept Jesus as our King of love when we love others as Jesus already loves us — unconditionally, sacrificially and with agape love.

 Fr.
 Showreelu Simham